 Does everyone have to complete the writing placement process?

-A: Yes!
-All incoming Clark students must complete the writing placement process and submit a writing placement essay by June 4.
+A: All incoming first-year students must complete the writing placement process and submit a writing placement essay by June 8.
+Transfer students do not have to complete the writing placement process.

 How do I complete the writing placement process?

-A: To complete the writing placement process you will fill out a questionnaire that will help us understand more about your writing experience.
-Download the posted reading and the essay question.
+A: To complete the writing placement process, you will fill out a questionnaire to help us understand more about your writing experience.
+Download the posted reading and essay question.
 Write an essay of approximately 500 words and then upload your essay.

 How will I be evaluated?